aaronmed/HIV-XSL/Readme.md

 # World cases HIV

-XSL Project from a Open Data about estimated cases of HIV on the World
+XSL Project from an Open Data source about estimated cases of HIV on the World

 ## Built With
 * Netbeans - IDE